simonewebdesign/simonewebdesign/source/_posts/2017-04-03-a-pipeable-logger.md

 end
 ```

 This doesn't work for many reasons.
-First, we can't refer to `my_list` that way.
+First, we can't refer to `list` that way.
 If we do, we will always be logging `[1, 2, 3]`, because Elixir's data structures are immutable.
 Second, `Logger.*` functions return the `:ok` atom, which means you can't use them in a pipe—unless that is what you want to return.

 The solution to both issues is actually pretty straightforward: use a lambda!